pyta-uoft/website/index.md

 ### Superfluous parens (C0325) {#C0325}

-This error occurs when an `if`, `for`, or other keyword is followed by a single item enclosed in parentheses.
+This error occurs when a keyword, such as `if` or `for`, is followed by a single item enclosed in parentheses.
 In such a case, parentheses are not necessary.

 ~~~~ {include="C0325_superfluous_parens"}
 ~~~~